Skip to content

 return simulations_comparison_df

-test_scale_robustness(agent, environment=None, time_shift=0, time_loop=True, horizon=1000, initialization_values={}, reward_discount=0.99, step_percentage=20, min_percentage=20, max_percentage=200, multipliers=None, use_gpu=False, print_progress=True, print_stats=True, save=True, save_folder=None, save_analysis=True)
+test_scale_robustness(agent, environment=None, time_shift=0, time_loop=True, horizon=1000, initialization_values={}, reward_discount=0.99, distance_metric='l1', step_percentage=20, min_percentage=20, max_percentage=200, multipliers=None, print_progress=True, print_stats=True, print_warning=True, use_gpu=False, parallel_agent_simulation=True, batches=-1, save=True, save_folder=None, save_analysis=True)

 Function to test the robustness of an agent in a environment where the scale of the environment's shape is altered by some percentage.